5th Battalion, 11th Marines: Afghanistan

+The battalion was deactivated on 29 March 2024 in a ceremony aboard MCB Camp Pendleton as part of an effort to modernize the Marine Corps’ artillery.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
 5/11 has been presented with the following awards: